What is J.D. Power and J.D. Power China?

 J.D.
-Power’s main syndicated studies cover cities with relatively big sales nationwide, whose sales contribute about 50% of national sales.
-For instance, 2013 SSI covered 46 main cities distributing in northern, southern, western and eastern regions and tier-1, tier-2, tier-3 and tier-4 cities.
-Meanwhile, J.D.
-Power has been expanding city coverage at an average rate of 3 to 4 newly-added research cities every year in recent years.
+Power’s main syndicated studies cover cities with relatively big sales nationwide.
+For instance, 2020 IQS covered 70 main cities distributing in northern, southern, western and eastern regions and tier-1, tier-2, tier-3 and tier-4 cities.

 J.D.
 Power’s main syndicated studies cover nearly all mainstream models priced at slightly more than 20,000 RMB to millions in Chinese market.
-The market sales of those vehicle models take up 90% of sales of all vehicle models.
+The market sales of those vehicle models take up 30% of sales of all vehicle models.
 Only vehicle models with certain sales can be listed in syndicated studies to collect enough samples.
-With 2013 SSI taken for instance, monthly sales of each vehicle model should exceed 2,000 units.

 J.D.
 Power’s main syndicated studies cover vehicle owners aging 19 to 68 with various education, work and income backgrounds.

 Are questionnaires of syndicated studies for China in accordance with those for America?
 Why are they or not in accordance?